DesktopECHO/Pi-Hole-for-WSL1/README.md

 Copy [PH4WSL1.cmd](https://github.com/DesktopECHO/Pi-Hole-for-WSL1/raw/master/PH4WSL1.cmd) to your computer and "Run as Administrator"

+**If the Pi-hole installer throws an "Unsupported OS" error midway through the insallation, it means you didn't update Windows before running this script (see below for KB numbers)  Uninstall Pi-hole, update your machine, and try again.**

 * Enables WSL1 and downloads Ubuntu 20.04 from Microsoft

 * Installs and Configures distro, downloads and executes Pi-hole installer